 Update Markdown-supported dashboard descriptions or associate teams with a dashboard:

 - Open the dashboard you wish to edit.

-- Click the caret icon next to the dashboard title.
+- Hover the dashboard title.
 A dropdown panel opens.

 - Select up to 5 teams from the Teams dropdown.